Atatorus/trantor/README.md

 # Presentation

-Trantor is a tool to produce test reports intended for a person outside the development team.
+Trantor is a basic test reporting tool which reports are intended for a person outside the development team.
 The generated reports are more meaningful than the reports produced by a tool such as Surefire, without require too much time for a developer.
 For each test case, we have its description, the expected result, and whether the test is successful or not.